jakobhellermann/cargo-watt/README.md

 Some proc-macro crates need to export other things then the actual macros, so they are split into a regular rust crate exporting some Traits/Functions, which then reexports the macros from another crate.

-This is why `cargo watt --crate thiserror` will tell you that thiserror is not a proc macro crate.

-Instead you would need to do `cargo watt --crate thiserror-impl`, clone `thiserror` and change it's `impl`-dependency to our generated watt crate.
+This is why for example `cargo watt --crate thiserror` will tell you that thiserror is not a proc macro crate.
+Instead, what you need to do is run `cargo watt --crate thiserror-impl` and `[patch]` `thiserror-impl` to your generated crate.

-Maybe this will be automated by `cargo watt` in the future but until then this is a limitation.

 # Verifying compilation (`cargo watt verify`)